carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Sightseeing

 Explore Dublin by jogging or walking through the city and learn about its history and famous landmarks with Irish tour guides.
-See details please about the [*Sight Jogging Dublin*] (www.sightjoggingdublin.com) and [Dublin Free Walking tour](http://www.dublinfreewalkingtour.ie/] for more information.
+See details please about the [*Sight Jogging Dublin*](www.sightjoggingdublin.com) and [Dublin Free Walking tour](http://www.dublinfreewalkingtour.ie/) for more information.

 ##### Speakers